ekiraya/Deploying-azure-active-directory/README.md

 <p>Clients are computers that are joined to the domain that can access its users, resources, and other objects.</p>

 <h3>Example</h3>
-<p>Even though this tutorial doesn't outline user configuration or file sharing, I think they are worth showcasing to understand how Active Directory works.</p>
-<p>So let's assume you already have a functioning Active Directory system with one client lets call him "client_1" joined to the domain.
-And client_1 is a computer used by Joe, who works for the company as an accountant and needs to access certain Excel files to fulfill his daily duties.</p>
+<p>So let's assume you already have a functioning Active Directory system with one client, let's call him "client_1" joined to the domain.
+And client_1 is a computer used by Joe, who works for the company as an accountant.</p>
 <p>As such, Joe will take his computer meaning client_1 every morning and enter his username and password to log in.
-And every morning when he does that, client_1 will request the domain controller to validate that account, meaning check if the password and username are correct, and if they are, it looks for his account in Active Directory and returns an authentication response to client_1, and client_1 will, in return show that account visually to joe thus finally allowing Joe to log onto his account</p>
+Henceforth, his username and password will be referred to as his credentials.
+And every morning when he does that, client_1 will request the domain controller to validate those credentials, meaning check in Active Directory whether that user exists and whether the entered password is correct.
+And if the credentials entered are indeed valid, it will tell client_1 to create a session for his user, and lastly, Joe will be able to log in</p>
 <p>This process is showcased graphically in the graphic below</p>
 <img src="https://i.imgur.com/ZJvMBn4.png" height="100%" width="100%"/>
-<p>Where the green lines mean requests and the turquoise ones mean information that is returned</p>
+<p>I'm outlining this example for 1 simple reason.
+In the following steps, I will be explaining every step we need to take to create an Active Directory system just like the one i explained.
+And admittedly enough, a lot of the steps may seem random at first.
+Nevertheless, I think that if while I explain them I refer back to this example, they will make a lot more sense</p>

 <h2>Create a resource group</h2>
 <p>To create anything in azure we need to first create a resource group where that resource will be created</p>